labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 * **item D**: Circular view legend.

 	* **pink**: tRNA positions.
 	* **black**: predicted RGPs.
-Note that the RGP posititions are the extension of the comparisons between the suery sequence and all the compared organisms.
+Note that the RGP posititions are the extension of the comparisons between the query sequence and all the compared organisms.
 	* **purple**: SIGI-HMM results.
 	* **blue**: Alien Hunter/IVOM results.
 	* **gray**: specific regions are particular RGP (region absent from **ALL** the compared organisms.)